 Solstice Sown Designs LLC

-Designed, installed, and cares for a diversity of custom edible forest gardens, orchards, and ranches, serving collective landowners of over 350 acres.
+Project design, planning and construction of 15 custom gardens, orchards, and ranches, serving collective landowners of over 1,000 acres.

-Advised a diverse range of landowners on soil health, soil testing and fertility management, irrigation, integrated pest/weed management, season extension, and ecological landscaping design principles.
+Advised over 50 clients of landowners across the western hemisphere on soil health, soil testing and fertility management, pasture management, water-wise irrigation, tree planting, integrated pest/weed management, season extension, and ecological landscaping design principles.

-Published essay “A Collective Design” in the New Farmer’s Almanac.
+Published essay “A Collective Design” in the New Farmer’s Almanac on innovative ecoloigcal design.

 September 2016 - April 2019